 Ski Lake is a very popular hike among locals.
 It’s outside of Grand Teton National Park, which means it doesn’t have a big tourist draw.
 Likewise, it’s not the most spectacular lake in the Teton Mountains, but it is beautiful and nestled near the treeline of the southern Tetons.
-Though not terribly strenuous, it does make for a great workout over the course of just over 2 miles.
+Though not terribly strenuous, it does make for a great workout over the course of just over 2 miles (one way).

 Ski Lake Trail Description

 The Ski Lake Trail begins along a dirt road that branches off of Highway 22 a short distance below Teton Pass.
 A sign up the hill along the road will confirm you’re in the right area for the trail.
 Just beyond this you’ll cross a small creek in the road.